Numerical method for solving electromagnetic scattering problem by many small impedance bodies: Introduction

 In \cite{R586} and \cite{RMaterial}, a theory for solving electromagnetic wave scattering problem by many small perfectly conducting and impedance bodies was developed.
+In \cite{TPerfect}, numerical methods for solving EM wave scattering by one and many small perfectly conducting are presented.
 In this paper, a numerical method for solving EM wave scattering by many small impedance bodies, based on the above theory, is described and tested.
-The problem is solved under the assumptions that the characteristic size $a$ of the bodies is much smaller than the distance $d$ between neighboring bodies, $d=O\left(a^\frac{2-\kappa}{3}\right)$ where $\kappa \in [0,1)$, this distance $d$ is much less than the wave length $\lambda$, $ka \ll 1$ where $k$ is the wave number, and the imaginary part of the boundary impedance of the bodies is non-negative.
-The distribution of these small bodies is assumed to follow this law \be \mathcal{N}(\Delta)=\frac{1}{a^{2-\kappa}} \int_\Delta N(x)dx[1+o(1)], \quad a\to 0, \ee in which $\Delta$ is an arbitrary open subset of the domain $\Omega$ that contains all the small bodies, $\mathcal{N}(\Delta)$ is the number of the small bodies in $\Delta$, and $N$ is the distribution function of the bodies \be N(x)\ge 0, \quad N(x) \in C(\Omega). \ee
+The problem is solved under the assumptions that the characteristic size $a$ of the bodies is much smaller than the distance $d$ between neighboring bodies, $d=O\left(a^\frac{2-\kappa}{3}\right)$ where $\kappa \in [0,1)$, and this distance $d$ is much less than the wave length $\lambda$, $ka \ll 1$ where $k$ is the wave number.
+The distribution of these small bodies is assumed to follow this law \be \mathcal{N}(\Delta)=\frac{1}{a^{2-\kappa}} \int_\Delta N(x)dx[1+o(1)], \quad a\to 0, \ee in which $\Delta$ is an arbitrary open subset of the domain $\Omega$ that contains all the small bodies, $\mathcal{N}(\Delta)$ is the number of the small bodies in $\Delta$, and $N$ is the distribution function of the bodies \be N(x)\ge 0, \quad N(x) \in C(\Omega). \ee The boundary impedance of the bodies is of the form $\zeta = ha^{-\kappa}$, where $h$ is a continuous function such that Im$h\ge 0$, and $\kappa \in [0,1)$.
+The function $h$ and constant $\kappa$ can be chosen as desired.

 To make the paper self-contained, the theory of EM wave scattering by one and many small impedance bodies is given in sections \ref{sec1} and \ref{sec2}.
 In section \ref{sec3}, the numerical method for solving the EM scattering problem is presented, the solutions of this problem are computed asymptotically and error analysis of the asymptotic solutions is also provided.